-Districts are required to post on the school district website the LCAP approved by the Board of Education and any updates or revisions to the LCAP, and establish policies for filing a complaint of noncompliance under EC §52075 using the Uniform Complaint Procedures.
-Information regarding the requirements for a Local Control and Accountability Plan and the complaint process shall be provided to pupils, parents, guardians, and employees on an annual basis.
+Districts are required to post prominently on the homepage of the school district's website the LCAP approved by the Board of Education and any updates or revisions to the LCAP as well as the LCAP submitted by any charter school authorized by the district, and establish policies for filing a complaint of noncompliance under EC §52075 using the Uniform Complaint Procedures.
+Information regarding the requirements for a Local Control and Accountability Plan and the complaint process shall be provided to pupils, parents, and employees on an annual basis.